trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 stakeholders,
 and team.

-> ..Postgres internal types align well with common API level types
+> ...
+Postgres internal types align well with common API level types
 > and tooling --
 > such as OpenAPI and GraphQL.
 > This allows us to build easily consumable and readable